 - Expand the iTunes store to include magazine and newspaper subscriptions asap.
 Save that dying, ink-laden, forest-chomping horse as fast as you can.
 Obviously publications will need to embrace HTML 5 for any video content, so start brushing up, if you're planning on developing for a future publishing industry.

 - Allow musicians to plug in.
-With GarageBand already part of iLife, in the future I hope to see musicians with guitars, iPads and a dream sprawling out in Prospect Park writing tons of crap they can sell to their relatives on iTunes with the help of TuneCore.
+With GarageBand already part of iLife, in the future I hope to see musicians with guitars from this guitar pickups reviews, iPads and a dream sprawling out in Prospect Park writing tons of crap they can sell to their relatives on iTunes with the help of TuneCore.

 - Advancement and advocation of the HTML 5 specification.
 Apple has been very clear: they refuse to get into bed with Flash.
 They view Flash as an uncontrollable source of application crashes - not to mention a bandwidth and processing hog - and as a designer and developer who has worked with Flash, they are partially correct.
 Many of Flash's novice developers know only a little about the scripts and techniques required to deliver the most processor-efficient experiences.
 ActionScript, the scripting language behind Flash has been massively changed and enhanced over the years, leaving the true Flash programming to true programming wizards who have worked with it since the introduction of ActionScript 1.0 with Flash 5 in 2000.
 The future promise of HTML 5 has begun to make the use of Flash increasingly irrelevant and unnecessary for simple video and audio players.
 Even Hulu will come around as well if first the audience - and eventually their advertisers request it.
 This prospect of course, sours the folks at Adobe.
 They will run myriad ads over the next couple months attempting to convince the masses of the perceived inferiority of the iPad because it doesn't have Flash.
 But it's really just fear.